 Yeshua not only provided rest for the weary, but he met the physical and spiritual needs of the people as well.
 He not only comforted with human empathy, but he touched those around him in a super-human way that made him at least a prophet:

-He had command over nature.12 Once, when Yeshua and the disciples were crossing the Yam Kinneret (Sea of Galilee) on route to Tiberias, a violent windstorm came up.
+He healed people (Matthew 8:1-17 NIV).
+A surgeon can operate to mend parts of the body, but Yeshua completely healed the leper; the servant of the Roman centurion; the mother-in-law of Peter; and many other people who were suffering from various illnesses.
+He healed as Isaiah the prophet declared the Messiah would heal: “…he took up our infirmities and carried our sorrows.”
+(Isaiah 53:4 NIV) He had command over nature.
+(Matthew 8:23-27 NIV) Once, when Yeshua and the disciples were crossing the Yam Kinneret (Sea of Galilee) on route to Tiberias, a violent windstorm came up.
 The disciples were bailing water at a furious rate, and the prospect of completing the journey was dismal.
 Yeshua was awakened by his disciples who pleaded that he do something because they feared they would die in the storm.
 Yeshua listeneed, then rebuked them for their lack of faith.
 He stood up, faced the winds and waves, and spoke to them.
 Everything instantly became calm!

 While I could reason as to how Yeshua could be a healer, his control over the winds and waves places him into a different category, at least a super-man if not deity.
 The disciples themselves were amazed, and asked themselves, “What kind of man is this?
 Even the winds and the waves obey him!?”

-When Yeshua saw the sick man, instead of first saying the words that would heal him, he pronounced: “Take heart, son; your sins are forgiven.”15 Some of the religious leaders present were shocked by Yeshua’s audacity.
+When Yeshua saw the sick man, instead of first saying the words that would heal him, he pronounced: “Take heart, son; your sins are forgiven.”
+(Matthew 9:2 NIV) Some of the religious leaders present were shocked by Yeshua’s audacity.
 Sensing the thoughts of these leaders, Yeshua challenged them by comparing the authority to heal with the authority to forgive sins.

-Yeshua then instructed the paralytic man to stand up, pick up his mat and go home.16 The man did just that!
+Yeshua then instructed the paralytic man to stand up, pick up his mat and go home.
+(Matthew 9:6 NIV) The man did just that!

-Yeshua had control over life.17 When the daughter of a synagogue leader became seriously ill, the leader summoned Yeshua.
+Yeshua had control over life.
+(Matthew 9:18-19, 23-36 NIV) When the daughter of a synagogue leader became seriously ill, the leader summoned Yeshua.
 Yeshua and his disciples went to visit the girl, but when they arrived they were told she had already died.
 Yeshua, however, told the mourners who had gathered, “Go away.
-The girl is not dead but asleep.”18 The people laughed at him, but he did not reply.
+The girl is not dead but asleep.”
+(Matthew 9:24 NIV) The people laughed at him, but he did not reply.
 Instead, he took aside the father and mother, along with his disciples Peter, James and John.
 They went into the inner room where the dead body of the girl was lying.
 He took hold of the girl’s hand and instructed her to get up.
 She arose; she was alive!

 I have to admit that I was more than uneasy when I read this account.
 I protested!
 Only God has control over life and death.
 When the tenth and last plague struck the Egyptians, God prepared his people, telling them to put the blood of a lamb on the doorposts and lintels of their homes as a sign to the Angel of Death to spare that household’s firstborn child.
 The Egyptians, who had no such warning, suffered the loss of their eldest sons.
 By raising the young girl to life, Yeshua exhibited the same power over life and death.